William Demoraes

 Impact signals

-• Created reusable review criteria for terminology, action labels, errors, empty states, and settings.
+• Created reusable review criteria for terminology, action labels, errors, empty states, and settings so teams could make stronger content decisions without a writer in every review.

 Learnings